Ethnic groups in Chicago: Native Americans

 The American Indian Center (AIC) in Albany Park is a community center for Native Americans and helps people moving from reservations adjust to life in Chicago.
 It previously offered a larger amount of social service support, but the establishment of Native Americans lead to a scaleback of these programs.
 Until 2017 it occupied an ex-Masonic lodge in Uptown.
 The AIC's executive director, a Wyandotte woman named Heather Miller, stated that the Native American presence in the area gave the community the nickname "Redskin Row".
-The IAC moved to its current location after the AIC sold the former facility.
+The AIC moved to its current location after the AIC sold the former facility.

 Prior to the development of Chicago, the Algonquin, Miami, and other tribes lived in the area.
 Almost all were eventually removed after the Black Hawk War and the 1833 Treaty of Chicago occurred in the mid-1830s, but some Native Americans came to Chicago in the 1950s as a result of the Indian Relocation Act of 1956.